Pivot Tables in ExcelAugust 21, 2019 2022-05-26 7:47

 You will see that the top two sales values have been highlighted.
 But there is one issue with the process, it is not dynamic.
 If you add new data to this table, the conditional formatting will not automatically update its cell range.
-To make it dynamic, click on the selected cell range, go to Home Tab > Conditional Formatting > Manage Rules.
-In the “Conditional Formatting File Manager” box, Click on Edit Rule > Click on All cells showing “Sum of Amount” values for “Week” > Click OK > Click OK.
+To make it dynamic, you have to click on the selected cell range, go to Home Tab > Conditional Formatting > Manage Rules.
+In the “Conditional Formatting File Manager” box, you need to click on Edit Rule > Click on All cells showing “Sum of Amount” values for “Week” > Click OK > Click OK.

 This will make the conditional formatting dynamic; you can keep editing the data table and conditional formatting will update the range simultaneously.